-UofL contributes significantly to the economic, cultural and intellectual life of the Louisville community, yet the magnitude of its achievements reach beyond Louisville into every corner of Kentucky and across the nation.
-Our network is over 130,000 strong, with alumni living all over the Commonwealth of Kentucky, the United States, and the World.
-UofL has trained about 30 percent of Kentucky’s physicians and attorneys and almost half of its dentists.
+UofL contributes significantly to the economic, cultural and intellectual life of the Louisville community.
+The city itself also serves as a classroom for UofL students, who benefit from internships and partnerships, as well as a wide range of community service opportunities.
+The magnitude of UofL's achievements reach beyond Louisville into every corner of Kentucky and across the nation.
+Our alumni network is over 150,000 strong, with Cardinals living all over the Commonwealth of Kentucky, the United States, and around the world.

 At UofL, students learn from faculty members who are experts in their subject areas.
-Nearly 93 percent of the 1,812 full-time faculty hold the highest degrees in their field.
-In addition to their classroom duties, UofL faculty are leading research projects funded at more than $147 million in federal, local, and private grants for Fiscal Year 2017 (source: UofL-Research-Innovation-Metrics).
+Nearly 90 percent of full-time instructional faculty hold the highest degrees in their field.
+In addition to their classroom duties, UofL faculty are leading research projects funded at more than $200 million in federal, local, and private grants for Fiscal Year 2021.

 Those same professors share the latest research, techniques, and knowledge with students in the classroom.
-Faculty and student researchers are aided by leading-edge computer systems and laboratories.
-They may also gather information from across the ages and around the world through the University Libraries system that offers more than 2.1 million volumes, 92,000 print and electronic journal titles journal subscriptions, and unique resources through its special collections and archives.
+Faculty and student researchers are aided by leading-edge computer systems and laboratories, including one of the nation's top academic clean rooms where work in bioengineering, nanotechnology and other high-demand fields takes place.
+They may also gather information from across the ages and around the world through the University Libraries system that offers more than 1.6 million volumes, 100,000 print and electronic journal titles, journal subscriptions, and unique resources through its special collections and archives.

-A diverse student body enriches the educational experience at UofL.
-Students of color represent almost 1 in 4 students and international students represent 5 percent of total enrollment.
-While Kentucky students account for the majority of the student population with over 40 percent coming from Jefferson County, almost one-quarter of UofL students are from other states.
-458 campus organizations help students meet new friends, develop leadership skills and explore new interests.
-Sports fans are also able to enjoy Division I men’s and women’s athletics; UofL is a proud member of the Atlantic Coast Conference (ACC).
+A diverse and active student body enriches the educational experience at UofL.
+Students of color represent over 28% of student enrollment and international students represent 4.2% of total enrollment.
+While Kentucky students account for the majority of the student population, more than 40% coming from Jefferson County, over 20 percent of UofL students are from more than 50 other U.S. states and territories.
+More than 400 campus organizations help students meet new friends, develop leadership skills and explore new interests.
+Sports fans are able to enjoy Division I men’s and women’s athletics; UofL is a proud member of the Atlantic Coast Conference (ACC).

 Additional information about UofL can be found on the following pages: